bobwade/splits/README.md

   <div class="split"></div>
 </div>
 ```
-It's full page width or constrained to margin auto container (class="full-width" or class="contain").
+The container can be full page width or constrained, where it is set to margin: auto, and width:1000px (class="full-width" or class="contain"), you can change the 1000px to your hearts delight.

-The width of the child elements is stated as a fraction (eg class="2/3" or class="1/4")
+The width of the child elements is stated as a fraction and has to have split in there too (eg class="2/3 split" or class="1/4 split")

-Comes default without gutters. but adding the "gutters" class to the parent element will stick them in there.
+It comes without gutters by default, but adding the "gutters" class to the parent element will stick them in there.
 Here's an example of a 3/4 element and a 1/4 element with gutters:

 ```html
 <div class="contain gutters">